-Some of you are still wondering what a newsletter can be used for, apart from wasting your time.
-However, the registration and conversion statistics of our customers show how interesting it is.
-Your fans need exclusive content,fresh playerinformation and regular contact with their favourite club.
-To encourage registration, the form should be visible (and not hidden at the very bottom of a page on your site).
-The Liverpool one is a good example.
-Take care of its graphics, highlight the promise (a registration coupled with a promotional code in the confirmation for example), use a striking and personalized wording such as: "Join us" or "I want an exclusive info per week", all in a reading time of maximum 3 seconds and you will have all the ingredients to have a maximum of subscribers.
+Some of you may still wonder what the point of a newsletter is, apart from wasting your time.
+However, our clients' subscription and conversion statistics show its value.
+Your fans need exclusive content, fresh information on players and to have regular contact with their favourite club.
+To encourage registration, the form should be visible (not hidden at the very bottom of a page on your site).
+Liverpool's is a great example.
+Look after its graphics, highlight the promise (a sign-up coupled with a promotional code in the confirmation for example), use punchy wording and personalised like: "Join us" or "I want one exclusive news item per week", all in a maximum 3 second read time and you'll have all the ingredients to get maximum subscribers.

 2. Participation in competitions

-According to the site eMarketing.frIn addition, 67% of advertisers say they use the games to collect opt-in contacts.
-With its carrot at the end, it is clearly the tool that provides the most data on your fans (feel free to go far enough).
-Once created, use ALL your digital platforms to capture participants and collect those famous opt-ins (you can even monetize the posts, you'll find the ROI when converting prospects).
-For example, use a banner on your website like the Racing Club of Strasbourg with its prediction game (you have to go down a bit...), announce it in your Newsletter or in your digital ticketing and merchandising paths.
-Once the data is collected, your marketing intelligence (and CRM) will optimize the conversion of fans into new buyers.
+According to the site eMarketing.com67% of advertisers say they use games to collect opt-in contacts.
+With its carrot at the end, it is clearly the tool that provides the most data on your fans (don't hesitate to go far enough).
+Once created, use ALL your digital platforms to capture participants and collect those famous opt-ins (you can even monetise the posts, you'll find the ROI when the leads convert).
+For example, use a banner on your site like the Racing Club de Strasbourg with its prediction game (you have to go down a bit...), announce it in your newsletter or in your digital ticketing and merchandising channels.
+Once the data has been collected, your marketing intelligence (and CDP) will optimise the conversion of fans into new buyers.